minhnguyen-ai/askimo/docs/using-recipes.md

 ## Best Practices
 - Store your recipes in `~/.askimo/recipes` for easy access.
 - Use descriptive names and document the purpose of each recipe in the YAML.
+- Only add `allowedTools` when you need to sandbox a recipe.
 - Refer to `gitcommit.yml` and `summarize.yml` in the `templates/` folder for inspiration.